 The Federal Water Pollution Control Act (the "Clean Water Act" or "CWA") and analogous state laws impose restrictions and strict controls on the discharge of pollutants and fill material, including spills and leaks of oil and other substances into regulated waters, including wetlands.
 The discharge of pollutants into regulated waters is prohibited, except in accordance with the terms of a permit issued by the EPA, an analogous state agency, or, in the case of fill material, the United States Army Corps of Engineers ("USACOE").
 In May 2015, EPA and the USACOE jointly announced a final rule defining the "Waters of the United States" ("WOTUS"), that are protected under the Clean Water Act.
-The rule, which would have made additional waters expressly WOTUS and, therefore, subject to the jurisdiction of the Clean Water Act, rather than subject to a case-specific evaluation, was stayed by the U.S. Court of Appeals for the Sixth Circuit before it took effect.
-On February 1, 2018, EPA officially delayed implementation of the 2015 rule until early 2020, and in July 2018, the EPA proposed repeal of the 2015 WOTUS rule.
-Later that year, EPA's decision was challenged in court, which resulted in a decision by the U.S. District Court for the District of South Carolina to enjoin EPA's February 2018 delay rule.
-In September 2019, EPA finalized the repeal of the 2015 WOTUS rule, and the repeal became effective in December 2019, reinstating the pre-2015 standards.
+However, the rule, which would have made additional waters expressly WOTUS and, therefore, subject to the jurisdiction of the Clean Water Act, rather than subject to a case-specific evaluation and EPA's subsequent rulemaking actions to delay implementation and repeal the rule has been heavily litigated since.
+In September 2019, EPA finalized the repeal of the 2015 WOTUS rule, and the repeal became effective in December 2019, reinstating the pre 2015 standards.
 Litigation of the repeal quickly ensued.
-Meanwhile, in December 2018, the EPA and the USACOE issued a proposed rule to revise the definition of "Waters of the United States."
-The rule was finalized in January 2020, and will become effective 60 days after publication in the Federal Register.
-The rule narrows the definition, excluding, for example, streams that flow only after precipitation and wetlands without a direct surface connection to traditional navigable waters.
-The rule is expected to be heavily litigated, which could delay its implementation.
-Regardless, compliance with the Clean Water Act may restrict the location of certain facilities, require the mitigation of impacted wetlands, increase the cost of capital expenditures, and may result in permitting delays.
+Meanwhile, in December 2018, the EPA and the Corps issued a proposed rule to revise the definition of "WOTUS."
+The rule was finalized in January 2020, and became effective in June 2020.
+The rule narrows the WOTUS definition, excluding, for example, streams that flow only after precipitation and wetlands without a direct surface connection to traditional navigable waters.
+Litigation by parties opposing the rule again quickly followed, including a challenge in the U.S. District Court for the District of Colorado, which resulted in a statewide stay of the rule on June 19, 2020.
+This ruling is currently being appealed in the Tenth Circuit.
+Regardless, the applicable WOTUS definition affects what CWA permitting or other regulatory obligations may be triggered during development and operation of Royalty Properties, and changes to the WOTU